Man who used stun gun on cop in Jan. 6 riot pleads guilty

 Daniel Rodriguez, 40, of Fontana, admitted to taking part in the violent assault on former Metropolitan Police Officer Michael Fanone after another rioter dragged the officer into the crowd outside the tunnel where police were trying to beat back the mob.
 Fanone, who at one point lost consciousness and suffered a heart attack, was heard on camera screaming that he has kids in a desperate appeal for his life as other rioters beat him.

 Rodriguez’s guilty plea comes about two weeks before jury selection was supposed to begin in his trial in Washington’s federal court.
-He pleaded guilty to four felony charges including conspiracy and assaulting a law enforcement officer with a deadly or dangerous weapon.
+He pleaded guilty in Washington’s federal court to four felony charges including conspiracy and assaulting a law enforcement officer with a deadly or dangerous weapon.

 An email seeking comment was sent to his lawyers on Tuesday.
 He’s scheduled to be sentenced in May.
+Federal sentencing guidelines call for about seven to 10 years in prison, according to court papers.

 Rodriguez admitted in an interview with FBI agents after his arrest in March 2021 that he drove a stun gun into Fanone’s neck.
 Rodriguez told agents that he had believed that he was doing the “right thing” on Jan.
 6 and that he had been prepared to die to “save the country.”
 He cried as he spoke to the agents, saying he was “stupid” and ashamed by his actions.